vapoursynth/vapoursynth/doc/functions/video/resize.rst

       May need to specify additional colorspace parameters.

-   It usually means the matrix/transfer/primaries are unknown and you have to specify the input colorspace paramaters yourself.
+   It usually means the matrix/transfer/primaries are unknown and you have to specify the input colorspace parameters yourself.
 Note: 2 means "unspecified" according to the ITU-T recommendation.

    *clip*: